 The North Lanarkshire Council website states that Community Councils “comprise people who care about their community and want to make their area a better place to live.
 They have an important role in local democracy.
 They represent local people’s views about local services to the local authorities and other agencies”.

 Kildrum Community Council works with key local stakeholders to improve the area in which we live.
-We meet on the last Wednesday of each month, in the YMCA/YWCA annex, opposite the Afton Road shop, at 7pm.
+We usually meet on the last Wednesday of each month (postponed at present to 30th September 2020), in the YMCA/YWCA annex, opposite the Afton Road shop, at 7pm.
 Community Police Officers, and at least one local Councillor, are usually in attendance, and any Kildrum resident is welcome to attend.